ofenrohr/ksquares/src/alphaDots/README.md

 ## Setup

-Please make sure to corectly configure AlphaDots in KSquares by entering the Alpha Dots directory in KSquares -> Settings -> Configure KSquares -> Computer Player.
+Please make sure to correctly configure AlphaDots in KSquares by entering the Alpha Dots directory in KSquares -> Settings -> Configure KSquares -> Computer Player.

 Clone this git repository to get Alpha Dots: